 a full propane tank

-a 35-lb.
-(4.5-gallon) container of peanut oil or other high-smoke point frying oil (we got ours from Costco for $41)
+a 35-pound (4.5-gallon) container of peanut oil or other high-smoke-point frying oil (we got ours from Costco for $40)

-Something to cordon off your hot oil, both during the cooking process and cooling process.
+something to cordon off your hot oil, during both the cooking process and the cooling process

-(You could do Alton Brown’s turkey derrick, but turning the flame off before lowering the turkey using the kit’s hook and a strong oven mitt will give you plenty of control and protection.)
+(You could do Alton Brown’s turkey derrick [PDF], but turning the flame off before lowering the turkey using the kit’s hook and a strong oven mitt will give you plenty of control and protection.)

 – Test your burner before the big day, especially if you’ve moved your setup.
 Use soapy water to check for leaks at all of the connections.
 You want to make sure everything turns on and off smoothly and that your burner is stable before you start heating up your oil.

-– Set the turkey upright on the rack, breast up, legs down, “like a beer can chicken, like any second it could just start dancing,” says Hunter.
+– Set the turkey upright on the rack, breast up, legs down, “like a beer can chicken, like any second it could just start dancing,” said Hunter Lewis.
 This is also the advice that Serious Eats gives.

-– Cement is going to be a more sturdy, stable base than dirt.
-Brandon Boudet says, “Lay out a couple of cardboard boxes around, where you’re going to be standing.
+– Cement is a more sturdy, stable base than dirt.
+Brandon Boudet said, “Lay out a couple of cardboard boxes around, where you’re going to be standing.
 Helps absorb the oil.”
 Once your bird is done, place a stack of newspaper on the cardboard next to the pot and let the turkey drain excess oil there before you transfer it to your cutting board.
 There will be a lot of drainage.

 – Keep dogs and children far, far away.
-They are going to want to get in on the action.
+They’ll want to get in on the action.
 Be firm.

-– Accidents can happen even after the stove is turned off, and four gallons of oil require a whole day to cool off.
-Make sure you let the pot cool in a safe place where little hands won’t reach in.
+– Accidents can happen even after the stove is turned off, and 4 gallons of oil require a whole day to cool off.
+Make sure to let the pot cool in a safe place where little hands won’t reach in.

 – You can reuse the oil.
-Brandon says he can fry two turkeys in a single batch of oil before changing it—useful if you’re having more than 10 people over because you can just fry a second turkey after the first one comes out (in less time than it takes to roast one in the oven).
-Hunter suggests letting the oil cool, skimming the top and straining the bits out, and saving the oil for one more use.
+Brandon Boudet told us he could fry two turkeys in a single batch of oil before changing it—useful if you’re having more than 10 people over, because you can just fry a second turkey after the first one comes out (in less time than it takes to roast one in the oven).
+Hunter Lewis suggested letting the oil cool, skimming the top and straining the bits out, and saving the oil for one more use.

-– Once you’ve exhausted its use, don’t pour the oil down the drain, where it can clog your pipes.
-Check your local Craigslist to find biofuel recyclers who’ll be happy to take the stuff off of your hands.
+– Once you’ve exhausted the oil’s use, don’t pour it down the drain, where it can clog your pipes.
+Check your local Craigslist to find biofuel recyclers, who will be happy to take the stuff off your hands.
 You can also check your local .gov for household hazardous waste recycling events.

-- Hunter Lewis says, “And just to reiterate, dogs love these things.”
+– As Hunter Lewis told us, “And just to reiterate, dogs love these things.”